djaus2/Soft-ata/README.md

 ------

 ## Repository Status
+- Version 2.02
+  - Can easiliy switch btw RPI Pico W defaults and Grove Pico Shield in header
 - Version 2.01
   - Main app defines collected in softata.h
   - Also add get version and get list of device types.